Recent Press in The Chart: Walking Portland: A Reflection on “ecologies of the local” by Elyse Grams

 PLATFORM PROJECTS/WALKS is an ongoing project that invites community for artist led walks and talks that investigate site, and explore walking as a creative tool, provocation, practice and product.

-Started in 2016 with the help of a Kindling Fund grant from Space Gallery and the Andy Warhol Regional Regranting program, PLATFORM PROJECTS/WALKS 2016 began with an intensive two-week series of walks, films, video screenings, artist talks, reading discussions, and walks.
+Started in 2016 with the help of a Kindling Fund grant from Space Gallery and the Andy Warhol Regional Regranting program, PLATFORM PROJECTS/WALKS 2016 began with an intensive two-week series of walks, films, video screenings, artist talks, reading discussions, and walks in Portland, Maine.

 After PLATFORM PROJECTS/WALKS 2016, the work continued through encouraging projects such as Katarina Weslien’s Walking Kailash project that was walked by 19 artists throughout the world, offering local thematic walks -- a winter walk; walking the spine of Portland like a book -- offering a community class about walking art histories, publishing a catalogue of student research regarding walking arts, and creating public walks in other countries including Sweden, France, and Greece.